Archipelago Monitor Locations

 The "Hardware" menu item selects monitors running FreeBSD (used for the first Ark monitors), and Linux on Raspberry Pi (the current default for new monitors).

 The "Activity" menu item select monitors based on the research projects that they currently support.
 Access to the data from IPv4 team-probing, IPv4 prefix-probing", and IPv6 probing is provided by CAIDA to researchers on request.
-Congestion and IODA are measurement projects still under development.
+Vela is the on-demand topology measurement service for Ark.

 The "Class" menu item selects monitors based on a classification of the hosting location.
 We currently differentiate between infrastructure network, educational network, research network, commercial network, business and residential deployments.